dcjones/quip/README.md

 No special libraries are needed, Quip depends only on the pthreads library, available on any Unix-like system.
 You will need a C compiler.

+After obtaining the source code from the git repository with

+    git clone git://github.com/dcjones/quip.git

+Generate the configure script using

+    autoreconf -i

-On most systems, you need only
+Then, on most systems, you need only

     ./configure && make install